ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 ASSERT_FALSE(hasError);  // Verify that the hasError flag is false
 ```

 3. **Exception Assertions**: Exception assertions are used to validate that specific exceptions are thrown during the execution of code.
-In Google Test, you can use the `ASSERT_THROW(statement, exceptionType)` assertion.
+In GoogleTest, you can use the `ASSERT_THROW(statement, exceptionType)` assertion.
 For example:

 ```cpp
 ASSERT_THROW(throwException(), std::runtime_error);  // Verify that throwException() throws a std::runtime_error
 ```

 4. **String Assertions**: String assertions are used to compare string values.
-Google Test provides various string assertions, such as `ASSERT_STREQ`, `ASSERT_STRNE`, `ASSERT_STRCASEEQ`, and `ASSERT_STRCASENE`.
+GoogleTest provides various string assertions, such as `ASSERT_STREQ`, `ASSERT_STRNE`, `ASSERT_STRCASEEQ`, and `ASSERT_STRCASENE`.
 These assertions allow you to compare strings for equality, inequality, or case-insensitive equality.

 ```
 ASSERT_STREQ("Hello", getString());  // Verify that getString() returns the exact string "Hello"